How to Pack a Suitcase Like a Flight Attendant

 “So many bags look alike, so I use a seasonal ribbon system to identify mine.
 I just buy ribbon at the fabric store or cut up an old scarf and tie it on.
 Sure, you can buy really neat luggage tags, but many of those even look similar!
 It doesn’t happen very often, but every once in a while, somebody does walk off with the wrong bag.”

 “I always bring a reusable water bottle with me to stay hydrated on the go.
-GoToob Travel Bottles ($19+) have a nice wide mouth so that you can fill them quickly and easily.
-They come in multiple sizes, and they’re really soft and squishy so they get smaller as you use them.
+[For liquid toiletries], GoToob Travel Bottles (from $8) have a nice wide mouth so that you can fill them quickly and easily.
+They come in multiple sizes, and they’re really soft and squishy, so they get smaller as you use them.
 They also have a twist label on top so that you can ID what’s inside—and change it if you fill it with something else later.”

-“My mophie Powerstation ($24) portable battery charger is the best thing ever.
-You can charge it from your laptop with your phone cord and it holds a charge for a week or two if you don’t use it.
+“My mophie powerstation ($45) portable battery is the best thing ever.
+You can charge it from your laptop with your phone cord, and it holds a charge for a week or two if you don’t use it.
 It’s small, it’s compact, and it charges your phone so quickly.”

-“I always, always, always have my Tide To Go Instant Stain Remover ($7) pens with me—I’ve actually been able to clean red wine out of a passenger’s white coat with it.
+“I always, always, always have my Tide stain sticks ($8) pens with me.
+I’ve actually been able to clean red wine out of a passenger’s white coat with it.
 They’re amazing.”

-This article originally appeared online in December 2016; it was updated on January 17, 2019, to include current information.
+This article originally appeared online in December 2016 and was most recently updated on September 27, 2024, with current information.

 From Our Partners